kit-data-manager/metastore2/README.md

   * RabbitMQ 3.7.3 or higher (in case you want to use the messaging feature, which is recommended)

 ### Setup

+:NOTE: If metastore should be used standalone (without KIT datamanager) you have to setup a database before.
+(See ['Installation PostgreSQL'](installation_postgres.md))

 Before you are able to start the repository microservice, you have to modify the file 'application.properties' according to your local setup.
 Therefor, copy the file 'settings/application-example.properties' to your project folder, rename it to 'application.properties' and customize it.
 Special attentioned should be payed to the database setup (spring.datasource.*), and the paths of schemata (metastore.schema.schemaFolder) / metadata (metastore.schema.metadataFolder).
 If you changed the port you also have to adapt the